-Apex Dental Care - Woking is also known as Oasis Dental Care Woking - Knaphill.
-It is a general dental practice in Knaphill, Surrey offering NHS and private dental treatment to adults and children.
+Woodbridge Hill Dental Practice is a general dental practice in Guildford, Surrey offering NHS and private dental treatment to adults and children.

 The premises consist of a waiting area, a reception area and five treatment rooms.
 There is also a separate decontamination room.